bhwan1118/IDD-Fa18-Lab1/README.md

 **a.
 Is there computation in your device?
 Where is it?
 What do you think is happening inside the "computer?"**

+Yes. it is towards the top of the PCB.
+It's doing calculations (since this is a calculator) and I think it is also sending signals for what the screen should be displaying.

 **b.
 Are there sensors on your device?
 How do they work?
 How is the sensed information conveyed to other portions of the device?**

+Yes.
+There are pressure sensors on the front of the PCB.
+Each sensor corresponds to a button on the calendar and everytime it is pressed that information must be communicated as an electrical signal to the computer to be processed.

 **c.
 How is the device powered?
 Is there any transformation or regulation of the power?
 How is that done?
 What voltages are used throughout the system?**

+This appears to be accomplished in a few different ways.
+There is a solar panel, a big capacitor, and a battery.
+Power probably flows in and out of these components and is also regulated by resistors and diodes that are on the board.

 **d.
 Is information stored in your device?
 Where?
 How?**